This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

-When Roger Bannister ran a mile in less than 4 minutes, he showed that what was considered to be impossible was actually possible.
+When Roger Bannister ran a mile in less than 4 minutes, he showed that what was considered impossible was possible.
 No one else had achieved that before.
-He broke the barrier of impossible, and other runners ran a mile in less than 4 minutes shortly after that.
+He broke the barrier, and other runners ran a mile in less than 4 minutes shortly after that.
 Some of them were even faster than Bannister.

 Edmund Hillary and Tenzing Norgay were the first confirmed climbers to make it to the top of Mount Everest and get back alive.
-Over 4,000 climbers have made it to the top of Mount Everest since then.
-Some of those climbers have even made it to the top more than once!
+Over 4,000 climbers have reached Mount Everest’s top since then.
+Some climbers have even reached the top more than once!

 Arnold won the Mr. Olympia bodybuilding title 7 times.
 His record has since been surpassed.
 Lee Haney and Ronnie Coleman have each won the Mr. Olympia title 8 times.